Ask yourself, “Is this something that I really want?”

 The coined phrase “birds of a feather…” isn’t new, but instills a good point.
 We are who we surround ourselves with.
 Energy can be contagious or repelling.
 That means you’ll either like what you see and jump on the bandwagon, or be turned off and run in the other direction.
 So find yourself a group of people or even one person who is serious about accomplishing their goals, and join forces.
 If you’re not sure where to start, get a life coach.
 Our job is to motivate, encourage, push, and validate.
 Without a doubt, we are the antidote to your inertia.

 Boredom is the kryptonite of motivation.
 There have been many periods in my life where I just couldn’t seem to muster up the energy or interest to do something, even if it was something I enjoyed.
 It wasn’t until I got creative and spiced things up, that I became motivated again.
 Doing the same ole’ over and over again will inevitably become taxing.
 So be open to and proactive about finding new ways to reinvent yourself, and that which you do most frequently.
-Something as small as a change of scenery can do wonders.
+Something as small as a change of scenery, or a set of daily affirmations can do wonders.

 Move beyond your feelings.